Ales-ingeteam/arDataProject/README.md

 # arDataProject
-Ar web project to show data on click in tracked 3D object
+Ar web project to show data on click in tracked 3D object with barcode markers.